ericmanu/Suite/README.md

 # Project Discription

-Suite landing page is a web application that helps users to scale their outreach to get more leads for their company.
+The suite landing page is a web application that helps users to scale their outreach to get more leads for their company.
+It enables users to:

 1. View the optimal layout depending on their device's screen size
 2. See hover states for interactive elements